01-edu/public/subjects/circle/README.md

 Create the structures `Circle` and `Point` (which will be made of two coordinates) and the methods necessary for the code in [usage](#usage) to compile and run giving the expected output.

-Methods:
+#### Methods:

 - Point:
-  distance() -> returns the distance between two coordinates
+  distance() -> returns the distance between two coordinates.
 - Circle:
-  diameter() -> returns the diameter of the circle area() -> returns the area of the circle intersect() -> which returns true, if the 2 circles in parameters intersect Associated Functions
+  - diameter() -> returns the diameter of the circle.
+  - area() -> returns the area of the circle.
+  - intersect() -> which returns true, if 2 circles intersect.

+#### Associated Functions

 - Circle:
-  new() -> receives three 64 bits floating point numbers in the following
-  order: x, y and radius (x and y are the coordinates of the center).
+  - new() -> receives three 64 bits floating point numbers in the following order: x, y and radius (x and y are the coordinates of the center of the new circle).
 The function returns a new circle

 ### Notions